-There are five supervision levels (L1-L5) which are based on risk and needs assessment:

-- levels 1-2 are the highest rank offenders and require more post-release supervision - levels 3-5 require moderate to minimal supervision.

-In FY 18-19, the majority offenders served in TECS where L1 (42%) and L2 (34%) as shown in the chart below.
-Note that offenders who have not yet been assessed are included in supervision level L1 as high-risk offenders.
+There are five supervision levels (L1-L5) which are based on risk and needs assessment.
+Supervision levels 1-2 are the highest rank offenders and require more post-release supervision.
+In contrast, supervision levels 3-5 require moderate to minimal supervision.
+In FY 18-19, the majority offenders served in TECS where L1 (42%) and L2 (34%).